eXpServer/expserver.github.io/docs/roadmap/phase-1/index.md

 ## Memory Management, Error Handling & Logging

-In Phase 0, we prioritised readability and simplicity over proper error handling and memory management.
+In Phase 0, we did not look into error handling and memory management.
+We will address these going further.

 As a web server is a software that is expected to run for long intervals of time without shutting down, memory leaks in the code can lead to huge consumption of system resources, which is inefficient and can lead to the OS killing the process.